 I led a team responsible for the software QA on a cross-platform games SDK that enabled developers to build games for a variety of platforms including desktop & mobile OSes.
 We developed and rolled out a set of tools for testing, continuous integration and reporting for all the supported platforms in order to ensure that the SDK was ready for clients.

-I've been writing software for mobile devices for close to a decade and have written apps for most of the mobile platforms at one time or another.
+I've been writing software for mobile devices off & on since the late '90s and almost continually for the last decade.
+I've written written apps for most of the mobile platforms at one time or another.

 I've experience with full-stack development for a range of web apps including product training solutions, software configuration & management and code generation software.

 Most recently I've been using AngularJS, Python & Flask to construct a system for managing the assembly of reusable software components into a larger software system.

 I believe that software should be like Jeeves, discrete, decorous and efficient.
 This is where I explore what this means whilst addressing some of my own software needs.